fbvictorhugo/pin_bridge_sdk/README.md

 ## License

-This project is licensed under the XXXXX - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ### Third-Party Licenses